openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 .. note::

-   The BBPATH variable is analogous to the environment variable PATH .
+   The BBPATH variable is analogous to the environment variable PATH.

 For these two directives, BitBake includes the first file it finds.